-The Company's financing activities used \$17.4 million, \$21.5 million, and \$6.8 million in net cash in 2007, 2006 and 2005, respectively.
-Uses of cash for financing activities were primarily from payments of cash dividends of \$18.4 million, the repurchase of 122,500 shares of the Company's common stock totaling \$4.2 million to offset the dilution of stock options granted in 2007, and payments on the Company's long-term debt, primarily related to its European operations, of \$6.9 million.
-Cash provided by financing activities was primarily from line-of-credit borrowings of \$7.2 million and the issuance of the Company's common stock through the exercise of stock options totaling \$4.8 million.
-In February 2008, the Company's Board of Directors declared a dividend of \$0.10 per share, a total of \$4.9 million, to be paid on April 24, 2008, to stockholders of record on April 3, 2008.
+The Company's financing activities used \$13.0 million, \$17.4 million, and \$21.5 million in net cash in 2008, 2007 and 2006, respectively.
+Uses of cash for financing activities were primarily from payments of cash dividends of \$19.4 million and payments on the Company's line-of-credit borrowings, primarily related to its European operations, of \$4.7 million.
+Cash provided by financing activities was primarily from the issuance of the Company's common stock through the exercise of stock options totaling \$6.9 million and line-of-credit borrowings of \$3.7 million.
+In February 2009, the Company's Board of Directors declared a dividend of \$0.10 per share, a total of \$4.9 million, to be paid on April 24, 2009, to stockholders of record on April 3, 2009.

 In October 2007, the Company entered into an unsecured credit agreement with a syndicate of banks providing for a 5-year revolving credit facility of \$200 million.
 The Company has the ability to increase the amount available under the credit agreement by an additional \$200 million, to a maximum of \$400 million, by obtaining additional commitments from existing lenders or new lenders and satisfying certain other conditions.
+Under existing conditions in credit markets, the Company does not believe that additional commitments will be available on terms the Company considers reasonable.
 The Company is required to pay an annual facility fee of 0.08% to 0.10% of the available commitments under the credit agreement, regardless of usage, with the applicable fee determined on a quarterly basis based on the Company's leverage ratio.
 Amounts borrowed under the credit agreement will bear interest at an annual rate equal to either, at the Company's option, (a) the British Bankers Association London Interbank Offered Rate for the appropriate currency appearing on Reuters Screen LIBOR01-02 Page (the "LIBO Rate") plus a spread of from 0.27% to 0.40%, as determined on a quarterly basis based on the Company's leverage ratio, or (b) the Base Rate, plus a spread of 0.50%.
 The Company will pay participation fees for outstanding standby letters of credit at an annual rate equal to the LIBO Rate plus the applicable spreads described in the preceding sentence, and will pay market-based fees for commercial letters of credit.
 Loans outstanding under the credit agreement may be prepaid at any time without penalty except for LIBO Rate breakage costs and expenses.

 The proceeds of loans advanced under the credit agreement and letters of credit issued thereunder may be used for working capital and other general corporate needs of the Company, to pay dividends to the Company's stockholders or to repurchase outstanding securities of the Company as permitted by the credit agreement, and to finance acquisitions by the Company permitted by the credit agreement.
 No loans or letters of credit are currently outstanding under the credit agreement.
 The Company and its subsidiaries are required to comply with various affirmative and negative covenants.
 The covenants include provisions that would limit the availability of funds as a result of a material adverse change to the Company's financial position or results of operations.

-The Company is in compliance with its debt covenants.
+The Company is in compliance with its financial covenants under the loan agreement.

-The Company's contractual obligations, as of December 31, 2007, for future payments are as follows, in thousands:
+The Company's contractual obligations, as of December 31, 2008, for future payments are as follows, in thousands: